Litigation Paralegal Job Description

 Preparing for a Litigation Paralegal Career

-Be on your way to a Litigation Paralegal career in just 15 months when you earn an associate’s degree in Paralegal Studies at Fremont College.
-Fremont College is one of only 28 ABA-approved Paralegal schools in California, offering real-world legal experience and a top-notch education administered by expert instructors.
+Be on your way to a Litigation Paralegal career in just 15 months when you earn an associate’s degree in Paralegal Studies at Fremont University.
+Fremont University is one of only 28 ABA-approved Paralegal schools in California, offering real-world legal experience and a top-notch education administered by expert instructors.
 Enroll today to start your career in the legal field!

 * Paralegals may not provide legal services directly to the public except as permitted by law.